albytseng/webpack-addons-library/README.md

 *Default:* `dist/<package-name>.js`

-- `<package-name>` is the name listed in `package.json`.
+`<package-name>` is the name listed in `package.json`.

 #### 3) What is the exposed name of your library?

-*Default:* the uncapitalized camelCase form of the package name
+*Default:* the uncapitalized camelCase form of `<package-name>`.

 You can think of this as the name that outside code uses to refer to your library.

 #### 4) In your entry point's return value, which export do you want to expose?

 - `<value>`
-  - An entry point's return value is the namespace or module returned by that file.
+  An entry point's return value is the namespace or module returned by that file.
 For example, if your entry point is this file:

   ```JavaScript
   // your entry point: index.js